Cheshire East toolkit for SEND

 The Cheshire East Toolkit for Special Educational Needs and Disability ( SEND ) is aimed at all educational providers and settings supporting Cheshire East children and young people aged 0-25 years.

-It outlines the provision and support that Cheshire East Council expects to be in place in all educational settings which support Cheshire East children and young people with SEN, and forms an important part of the Cheshire East Local Offer for SEND.
+It outlines the provision and support that Cheshire East Council expects to be in place in all educational settings which support Cheshire East children and young people with SEN, and therefore forms an important part of the Cheshire East Local Offer for SEND.

-Its purpose is to provide detailed guidance on how educational settings can identify children and young people with different types and levels of need, and information on appropriate steps and strategies to support them.
-It provides clear information about when a request for an Education, Health and Care needs assessment, or specialist services, may be required.
+Its purpose is to provide detailed guidance on how educational settings can identify children and young people with different types and levels of need, along with information on appropriate steps and strategies to support them.
+It also provides clear information about when a request for an Education, Health and Care needs assessment, or specialist services, may be required.

-This document is intended to assist educational settings in supporting children and young people with SEN .
-It has been developed in co-production with local Special Educational Needs Coordinators ( SENCO ), Post-16 representatives, parent/carers and a wide range of specialist education, care and health services.
+This document is intended to assist educational settings in supporting children and young people with SEN and has been developed in co-production with local Special Educational Needs Coordinators (SENCOs), Post-16 representatives, parent/carers and a wide range of specialist education, care and health services.